soleyhyman/LightSound2.0/README.md

 ### About LightSound
 LightSound is an Arduino-based device that converts light intensity to sound via a light sensor and MIDI board so that blind and visually impaired (BVI) individuals may experience astronomical events like solar eclipses.
 The original version (LightSound 1.0) was designed and used during the total solar eclipse on August 21, 2017.
 In preparation for the upcoming North and South American total solar eclipses (2019, 2020, and 2024), LightSound has been redesigned with higher sensitivities and an improved sound library.
 The project has received funding from IAU100 to build and distribute 20 LightSound 2.0 devices to schools in Chile and Argentina so that BVI students in the path of the 2019 and 2020 solar eclipses may experience the events.

-The LightSound 2.0 devices can run on a 9-volt battery (portable mode) or off of computer power (logging mode).
+The LightSound 2.0 devices can run on a 9-volt or Li-ion battery (portable mode) or off of computer power (logging mode).
 When in portable mode, the switch will turn the device on and off.
 In order to record data, LightSound must be connected to a computer.
 In this case, the device runs off of the computer power and will remain on as long as it is plugged in.

 To hear the sounds produced by LightSound 2.0, the device must be connected to speakers or headphones via the audio jack.

-More information and building instructions for LightSound 2.0 can be found at: http://astrolab.fas.harvard.edu/accessibility.html
+More information and building instructions for LightSound 2.0 can be found at: [https://astrolab.fas.harvard.edu/LightSound.html](https://astrolab.fas.harvard.edu/LightSound.html)

 **Please note: The LightSound device code and instructions provided (both in this repository and on the website) are open source, but they may *not* be used to build LightSounds for profit.**